dqops/dqo/docs/checks/table/sql/sql-condition-passed-percent-on-table.md

 ## **daily partition sql condition passed percent on table**

 **Check description**
 Verifies that a set percentage of rows passed a custom SQL condition (expression).
+Creates a separate data quality check (and an alert) for each daily partition.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|